Sustainable-Energy-Storage-Recycling/Sustainable-Energy-Storage-Recycling.github.io/index.md

 {% capture text %}

 Our consistent collaborations with numerous industrial partners, spanning research and industrial projects alike, demonstrate our enduring commitment to innovation and impactful outcomes.
-These partnerships highlight our expertise, reliability, and shared dedication to advancing technology and sustainability.Check below for more details.
+These partnerships highlight our expertise, reliability, and shared dedication to advancing technology and sustainability.

 {%
   include button.html